Universal Relations for Elastic Hybrid Stars and Quark Stars: Background and Perturbation Equations

 $k_2^\mathrm{tid}$ can be calculated from

 where

-We refer the readers to Refs.~\cite{Hartle:1967he,Hartle:1968si,Yagi:2013awa,Yagi:2015hda} for more details on matching the interior and exterior solutions of $\omega_1$, $h_2$, $k_2$, and $\xi_2$.
-The above set of equations reduce to the background and perturbation equations for fluid stars with isotropic pressure~\cite{Yagi:2013awa}, i.e., $p_r = p_t = p$, when $\sigma_0$ vanishes.
+We refer the readers to Refs.~\cite{Hartle:1967he,Hartle:1968si,Yagi:2013awa,Yagi:2015hda} for more detail on matching the interior and exterior solutions of $\omega_1$, $h_2$, $k_2$, and $\xi_2$.
+The above set of equations reduces to the background and perturbation equations for fluid stars with isotropic pressure~\cite{Yagi:2013awa}, i.e., $p_r = p_t = p$, when $\sigma_0$ vanishes.

+In this paper, the numerical integration of Eqs.~\eqref{eq: TOV(reformulated) m}--\eqref{eq: TOV(reformulated) z}, \eqref{eq: 1st order perturbation}, and \eqref{eq: 2nd order perturbation h2}--\eqref{eq: 2nd order perturbation xi2} is performed using the explicit fourth-order Runge-Kutta method.
+We verify that the fluid limit results are recovered when $\tilde{\mu}$ is taken to be an infinitesimally small value.
+Also, we compare our numerical results with Refs.~\cite{Yagi:2013awa,Yagi:2015hda,Dong:2024lte} to validate our code implementation.
+We obtain consistent results when the same physical models are used.